Middlebury is constantly housing different groups of people:

 College furniture: (bed frame, mattress, desk, chair, dresser, trash and recycling bins, etc.)

-All stored mattress and frames must be returned to your room or you will be charged (see fines below).
+All items must be in your room or you will be charged (see fines below).

 All college furniture within small houses and suites must be returned to the original locations within those spaces.